 SharePoint Online, OneDrive for Business, and Teams files availability key logging

 Availability key logging isn't available yet for these services.
-For SharePoint Online, OneDrive for Business, and Teams files, the availability key is activated by Microsoft for recovery purposes only when instructed by you.
+For SharePoint Online, OneDrive for Business, and Teams files, Microsoft only activates the availability key for recovery purposes when instructed by you.
 As a result, you already know every event in which the availability key is used for these services.

 Availability key in the Customer Key hierarchy